PlusHaze/TrayNotification/README.md

 <p align="center">
 The default animation type is a sliding animation.

-When `shownAndWait()` is called, the tray notification will show and wait until it is either dismissed with the close button or programmatically.
+When <em>shownAndWait()</em> is called, the tray notification will show and wait until it is either dismissed with the close button or programmatically through your code.
 </p>

 <br>